tus/tus.io/_posts/2015-09-19-project-status.md

 The demo page uploads files to a [tusd 1.0](https://github.com/tus/tusd) server written in Go, that we deploy via the newly created [infra-tusd](https://github.com/tus/infra-tusd) repository.

-In addition, it has received some design polishing from [Fahad Ibnay Heylaal](https://github.com/fahad19), who also did the entire redesign of our website a few months ago.

 ### Infra